 - Ready in under 2 minutes

-Both cagrilintide and tirzepatide treat obesity.
-Each works through different receptors.
-The rationale for combining them rests on the triple-mechanism hypothesis: if semaglutide + cagrilintide (CagriSema) produced 20.4% weight loss in REDEFINE 1 over 68 weeks (Garvey et al., 2025), substituting tirzepatide for semaglutide should in theory match or exceed that result because tirzepatide is a dual GLP-1/GIP agonist that achieved 20.9% weight loss at the 15 mg dose in SURMOUNT-1 (Jastreboff et al., 2022).
+Cagrilintide and tirzepatide both treat obesity, and they hit different receptors.
+Your provider is betting on a triple-mechanism idea.
+If semaglutide + cagrilintide (CagriSema) produced 20.4% weight loss in the REDEFINE 1 trial over 68 weeks (Garvey et al., 2025), then swapping in tirzepatide should in theory match or beat it.
+Tirzepatide alone reached 20.9% weight loss at the 15 mg dose in SURMOUNT-1 (Jastreboff et al., 2022).

-The current real-world picture: compounding pharmacies that offer both drugs sometimes market a co-administration protocol.
+Some compounding pharmacies offer both drugs and market a co-administration protocol.
 This is a regulatory grey zone.
-Tirzepatide is FDA-approved and patented (Eli Lilly).
-Cagrilintide NDA was filed December 2025 and has not been approved.
-Compounded cagrilintide sits in the same "research peptide" category as retatrutide did before approval.
-For the legal and supply context, see FDA peptide crackdown and are peptides legal.
+Tirzepatide is FDA-approved and patented by Eli Lilly.
+Cagrilintide had its NDA filed in December 2025 and is still unapproved.
+For the legal context, see FDA peptide crackdown and are peptides legal.

-The most widely-used compounded protocol stacks the two weekly injections on the same day, escalates each on alternating months, and holds at maintenance doses indefinitely.
+The most common compounded protocol stacks both injections on the same day, raises one drug per month, and holds at maintenance once you find the dose your gut tolerates.

 | Month | Cagrilintide weekly | Tirzepatide weekly | Notes |